 “Not very tolerant of strangers.”

-The Jack Russell is a dog with a high level of reactivity.
-As a good member of the family, Jack knows how to demonstrate his talents in activities such as guarding and controlling the perimeter of the house.
+The Jack Russell is a highly reactive dog.
+As a good family member, Jack knows how to demonstrate his talents in activities such as guarding and controlling the perimeter of the house.
 Obviously, given his size, he cannot be considered a guard dog, but he is a perfect spotter who, when necessary, will not fail to lash out at the intruder.
-It has no particular aversion to strangers but will still be alert.
+He has no particular aversion to strangers but will still be alert.

 Sociality with other dogs